 The Mexican black bear is one of many species of wildlife that currently moves back and forth across the border between the US and Mexico.
 Photo by Rick LoBello

-Big Bend International Park was first proposed to the US Government by Albert William Dorgan (1887-1985), of Castolon, Texas (in Big Bend National Park) who wrote a letter to Secretary of Interior Harold Ickes–with a brief and plan for the establishment of an international park on the Rio Grande.
-The first U.S. and Mexico International Park Agreement was signed at a joint international meeting in El Paso, Texas on November 24, 1935.
+A Big Bend Rio Bravo Transboundary Protected Area, originally called Big Bend International Park, was first proposed to the US Government by Albert William Dorgan (1887-1985), of Castolon, Texas (in Big Bend National Park) who wrote a letter to Secretary of Interior Harold Ickes–with a brief and plan for the establishment of an international park on the Rio Grande.
+The first U.S. and Mexico agreement was signed at a joint international meeting in El Paso, Texas on November 24, 1935.

 In a letter to His Excellency General Manual Avila Camacho, President of the United Mexican States, President Franklin D. Roosevelt wrote “I do not believe that this undertaking in the Big Bend (referring to the establishment of Big Bend National Park) will be complete until the entire park area in this region on both sides of the Rio Grande forms one great international park.”

-Today the US Mexico international park has yet to be established.
 President Barack Obama signed a statement with Mexico’s president, Felipe Calderon, in 2012, expressing interest in realizing FDR’s dream, but at this time there are no plans by either country to establish an international park .
-President Roosevelt envisioned that such a park would become a permanent monument and symbol of peace between the US and Mexico and a meeting ground where the people of both countries and citizens from all parts of the world could come together to learn about each other’s culture while coming to a better understand the natural world that they all share.
+President Roosevelt envisioned that such a protected area would become a permanent monument and symbol of peace between the US and Mexico and a meeting ground where the people of both countries and citizens from all parts of the world could come together to learn about each other’s culture while coming to a better understand the natural world that they all share.

-Creating a giant international park would help both countries better address key issues such as water and air quality, control of invasive species, wildlife protection and management of wildland fire.
+Creating a giant protected area would help both countries better address key issues such as water and air quality, control of invasive species, wildlife protection and management of wildland fire.

-The Greater Big Bend Coalition calls upon the US and Mexico governments to designate lands currently protected by the National Park Service, Texas Parks and Wildlife and Comisíon Nacional de Áreas Naturales Protegidas as one giant Big Bend Rio Bravo Binational Natural Area.
+The Greater Big Bend Coalition is looking at ways to help the US and Mexico governments to designate lands currently protected by the National Park Service, Texas Parks and Wildlife and Comisíon Nacional de Áreas Naturales Protegidas as one giant Big Bend Rio Bravo international protected area.
 Both countries would retain their national sovereignty over all lands within the protected area and each land management agency would continue to manage lands as authorized by each government.

 The combined area would be managed using the successful model of cooperation at Waterton Glacier International Park on the US Canada border with each protected area managed and protected under their respective national legislative frameworks.
 Guiding principles would be established relating to natural and cultural resource management, visitor use and interpretation, science and research and relations with peoples living in the area, reflecting strong cooperation among the property managers.
 Management plans and their associated goals and objectives should be periodically reviewed and updated with all stakeholders.